Get help today 888-341-7785 or sign up for 24/7 text support.

 If you need drug or alcohol rehab and have little or no insurance and very limited resources, state-funded facilities are an option you can pursue.
 Local- and state-funded rehab centers are tax dollar-funded addiction treatment facilities, so essentially the programs accept money from the government to provide alcohol and drug rehab services to people who otherwise would not be able to afford treatment.
 Funding sources vary by state, but many local and state-funded programs obtain funding through a combination of federal grants, Medicaid reimbursement, and state budgets.

 Most local- and state-funded programs have strict qualification requirements.
 When you apply to one of these programs, you may be asked to show proof of income, lack of insurance, U.S. citizenship, and residency in the state in which you are looking for treatment.
+To begin this process, you can get in touch with your state or local mental health or substance misuse agency.

 Another widely recognized and available treatment center offering free drug rehabilitation services is The Salvation Army.
 For over 100 years, the Salvation Army’s rehab programs provide emotional, social, and spiritual assistance for those struggling with drug and alcohol problems.
-Getting admitted into rehab for private treatment would usually require health insurance or setting up a payment option.

 The Affordable Care Act (ACA) and Addiction Treatment